 Each round, the proposer chooses one cat from their hand and publicly displays this card to the other players.

-Players who have not yet played a cat from their hand (a 'candidate') that they would be willing to match to the proposer's cat do so now.
-Each candidate card is placed face down in front of the player.
+Players who have not yet chosen a candidate cat from their hand do so now.
+Each candidate card is placed face down in front of the player, ensuring it's not visible to the other players.

-In a clockwise order, the proposer consecutively inspects each player's candidate card privately.
-They then decide if they want their cat to "propose" to that candidate or not.
+In a clockwise order, the proposer will privately inspect each player's candidate card.
+For each candidate inspected, the proposer decides if they want their cat to "propose" to that candidate or not.

 If the proposer chooses not to propose to the candidate they're currently considering, they move on to the next candidate (each candidate may only be considered once per round by the proposer).
 However, if they choose to propose, the candidate must then decide if they will accept the proposal.